fbpx

 Make the frosting first:

-• Heat coconut cream on stove top or in microwave until hot.
-Pour over chocolate chips in a heat-proof glass bowl.
+• Heat coconut cream on the stovetop or in the microwave until hot.
+Pour over chocolate chips into a heat-proof glass bowl.
 Let mixture sit for 2-3 minutes.
 Then, using a fork or a whisk, start to stir quickly, bringing the chocolate and cream together until emulsified.

-• You can use the ganache just like this as a glaze or, if you want a whipped frosting transfer mixture to the stainless steel bowl of a stand mixer and put in the fridge to cool for 20 minutes, whisking periodically.
-Remove bowl from fridge, and with whisk attachment whip the ganache on high until it thickens, lightens in color and is a spreadable consistency.
+• You can use the ganache just like this as a glaze or, if you want a whipped frosting transfer the mixture to the stainless steel bowl of a stand mixer and put it in the fridge to cool for 20 minutes, whisking periodically.
+Remove the bowl from the fridge, and with a whisk attachment whip the ganache on high until it thickens, lightens in color, and is a spreadable consistency.
 About 10-15 minutes.

 For the cupcakes: